How to Clean TPO, PVC, and EPDM Roofs washing, in an Effective, Non-damaging Way

-TPO, PVC and EPDM are all popular types of roofing materials.
+TPO, PVC, and EPDM are all popular types of roofing materials.
 TPO is made from Thermoplastic polyolefin.
 Which is a type of roofing membrane.
-Thermoplastic polyolefin is a type of rubber, it also very economical.
+Thermoplastic polyolefin is a type of rubber and is also very economical.

-TPO material is white, which means that heat is not able to buildup so easily inside of the facility.
+TPO material is white, which means that heat is not able to build up so easily inside the facility.
 When installing TPO, buyers have the option of having the material secured onto the roof.
 When it comes to the chimney area, TPO can be tightly welded circling the chimney area.
-When is excellent, when it comes to protecting the rood from leakage etc. When it comes to TPO roofing, home owners do not have to be concerned when it comes to mildew or algae.
+When is excellent, when it comes to protecting the roof from leakage etc?
+When it comes to TPO roofing, homeowners do not have to be concerned when it comes to mildew or algae.
 TPO roofing does not attract these types of elements.

 Contractors are conscious of the hazardous nature of this type of material and know to be extra alert.
 During rubber roof cleaning certain safety requirements are needed.
 When cleaning agents are sprayed on the material, roofing contractors are fully aware that stepping on the areas that are saturated with the solution should be limited.
 First, rinse the agent away, then proceed forward.
 Gathering the proper information about the cleaning solution and whether it will damage the building facade is important.

 PVC stands for Polyvinyl Chloride.
 PVC is a well-known type of roofing material that is popular for its extraordinary durability.
 Polyester is one of the layers that are included between the polyvinyl.
-The polyester is added to fortify the entire roofing material.
+Polyester is added to fortify the entire roofing material.

-Enhancers have been incorporated inside of this covering.
-Some of these additives are UV ray protectors, substances to ensure the flexibility of the layers etc. These enhancers have made this covering supple, dust repellent and much more.
+Enhancers have been incorporated inside this covering.
+Some of these additives are UV ray protectors, substances to ensure the flexibility of the layers etc. These enhancers have made this covering supple, dust-repellent, and much more.

 Tips for Cleaning PVC Roofs

 Rubber roofing material is used often on the roofs of buildings.
 EPDM roofing material is synthetic.
-It’s best quality is its durability.
+Its best quality is its durability.
 This type of material is used primarily in low-scope facilities.
 This material is available in black and white, so the buyer will have some decisions to make.
-Depending on whether or not the buyer wants heat to be drawn to the building or away from it, may help with the decision making.
-Rubber roof cleaning can result in quite a bit of slips and falls, which is why a professional is suggested.
+Depending on whether or not the buyer wants heat to be drawn to the building or away from it, may help with the decision-making.
+Rubber roof cleaning can result in quite a bit of slip and falls, which is why a professional is suggested.

 Cleaning EPDM Roofs

 A good roof cleaning is preferred at least 4 times a year.
 When EPDM roof cleaning, bring a water bottle for smaller areas.
-Sometimes there are smudges that needs to be scrubbed, wiped and then sprayed.
-A spray bottle, mild cleaner and bristle brush should do the trick.
-When EPDM roof cleaning using mineral spirit is a a good idea for stains that are not that large.
+Sometimes there are smudges that need to be scrubbed, wiped, and then sprayed.
+A spray bottle, mild cleaner, and bristle brush should do the trick.
+When EPDM roof cleaning using mineral spirit is a good idea for stains that are not that large.
 It is not suggested, however for larger areas.

 – COMMERCIAL & RESIDENTIAL –